Nine hacks to make wearing a mask less annoying

 It might not be what those who have cultivated a full-flowing beard or lockdown designer stubble want to hear, but the best advice is that facial hair may reduce the effectiveness of wearing a mask.

-While many Australian medicos have taken a razor to the problem, others suggest using a government-approved face shield or a bandana as a mask alternative.
+While many Australian medicos have taken a razor to the problem, others suggest using a bandana as a mask alternative.

 I find it difficult to breathe